Mohd-Nabeel-git/Blog_editor/README.md

-# 📝 Bloggle – Blog Editor Assignment for RevoltronX
+# 📝 Bloggle – Modern Blog Editor

 This is a **blog editor application** built using **Next.js**, **Tailwind CSS**, **ShadCN UI**, and **JavaScript**, developed as an **assignment for RevoltronX**.